seanhandley/seanhandley/README.md

 # Hello! 👋

-I'm Sean, a software developer from the UK, working on the platform team @ [Stuart Delivery](https://github.com/StuartApp).
+I'm Sean from the UK, working on the engineering team @ [Stuart Delivery](https://github.com/StuartApp).